-- 7.16.1 The major bus groups Stagecoach and Go Ahead have their own plans to decarbonise their buses, with both aiming to have zero emission UK bus fleets by 2035.
-In addition, the Council's Environment Strategy seeks to make the district carbon neutral by 2030. - 7.16.2 We will support bus companies to replace their older and most polluting vehicles with zero emissions ones, and support any further bids to the DfT's Zero Emission Bus Regional Areas (ZEBRA), or alternative, schemes.
-We will also support non-ZE upgrades, and have set targets for this.
-We are particularly keen to support buses that pass through either of the district's AQMAs, although the benefits here are only likely to ensue if car drivers then switch to these buses.
-A key part of vehicle upgrades is likely to involve retrofitting improved engines to existing buses.
+- 7.15.1 The major bus groups Stagecoach and Go Ahead have their own plans to decarbonise their buses, with both aiming to have zero emission UK bus fleets by 2035.
+In addition, the Council's Environment Strategy seeks to make the district carbon neutral by 2030. - 7.15.2 We will support bus companies to replace their older and most polluting vehicles with zero emissions ones and support any further bids to the DfT's Zero Emission Bus Regional Areas (ZEBRA), or alternative, schemes.
+We will also support non-ZE upgrades and have set targets for this.
+We are particularly keen to support buses

-- 7.16.3 We are particularly keen to work with our neighbouring Berkshire authorities in relation to the introduction of ZE buses and associated infrastructure, which may take the form of a County Deal. - 7.16.4 We are also keen to explore whether the Council can fund or facilitate carbonneutral refuelling stations, whether that is electricity, hydrogen, or other alternatives, although this is likely to be a longer-term initiative. - 7.16.5 When we next tender for our Newbury-based bus contract in 2024, we will include options for zero emission and less polluting vehicles than the current fleet.
+- that pass through either of the district's AQMAs, although the benefits here are only likely to ensue if car drivers then switch to these buses.
+A key part of vehicle upgrades is likely to involve retrofitting improved engines to existing buses. - 7.15.3 We are particularly keen to work with our neighbouring Berkshire authorities in relation to the introduction of ZE buses and associated infrastructure, which may take the form of a County Deal. - 7.15.4 We are also keen to explore whether the Council can fund or facilitate carbonneutral refuelling stations, whether that is electricity, hydrogen, or other alternatives, although this is likely to be a longer-term initiative. - 7.15.5 As part of the tender for our Newbury-based bus contract in 2024, all bidders have confirmed their desire to work with us on a bid for ZEBRA 2 funding for the vehicles to be used on the contract.
+The Council will be looking at bidding for ZEBRA 2 funding for Newbury-based buses, with Reading-based buses part of a separate bid by Reading Borough Council.
+Oxfordshire's successful ZEBRA bid will mean that less polluting vehicles from Oxford will be cascaded to Thames Travel which will improve vehicle emissions in West Berkshire.

-7.17 Passenger charter
+7.16 Passenger charter